Michany/Michany.github.io/_posts/2019-06-01-The Economist.md

 ## Economy
 ### Trade War
+US policitians are talking about how to *banish* Chinese's companies that listed in Nasdaq, incluing the E-commerce gaints -- Alibaba.

+Alibaba is said to plan a second list in HK to avoid raising all its capital in US market.
-Alibaba’s experience shows how relations between America and China have soured
+Alibaba’s experience shows how relations between America and China have soured.

+Surprisingly, Jack Ma is foubd a Communist Party member, which makes his reputation worse.

+> In November Mr Ma’s halo in America slipped when it was revealed
+> he was a Communist Party member, like many Chinese tycoons